openssl/openssl/doc/designs/quic-design/quic-io-arch.md

       Moreover, it is extremely unlikely that any such applications are using sockets in blocking mode anyway.

+   - The poll descriptor interface adds complexity to the BIO interface.

 Advantages:

   - An application retains full control of its event loop in non-blocking mode.

-    When using libssl in application-level blocking mode, via a custom poller interface, the application would actually able to exercise more control over I/O than it actually is at present when using libssl in blocking mode.
+    When using libssl in application-level blocking mode, via a custom poller interface, the application would actually be able to exercise more control over I/O than it actually is at present when using libssl in blocking mode.

   - Feasible to implement and already working in tests.
     Minimises further development needed to ship.